openshift/ansible-service-broker/docs/proposals/user-impersonation-proposal.md

 #### Pros Of Not Vendoring Origin
 * The broker still remains independent of origin.
-* We could have wrote the functions ourselves, but they already had them.
+* We could have written the functions ourselves, but they already had them.
+Updating wording to address PR comments.
 * The vendor for ASB is still manageable.
 If we bring in origin we will bring in many dependencies that we don not even need.

 #### Cons OF Not Vendoring Origin